 Seville fell to the Moors in 712 and the military chiefs built their fortress on the very site where the Reales Alcazares are today.
 Called the “Royal Fortress”, this beautiful property houses the 9th century Moorish Palaces built for the Emir, Abderraman II.
 These superb palaces are absolutely stunning for the first time visitor.
 Intricately carved arches, hand painted tiles with Arabic calligraphy and spectacular gardens can all be enjoyed here.
 This is an absolute “must see” in Seville.

-Due to be reopened soon after recent renovation, the “Indies Archives” is a library/museum located in a gorgeous 16th century building, which holds more than four million documents relating to the discovery of “the New World”.
+Due to be reopened soon after a recent renovation, the “Indies Archives” is a library/museum located in a gorgeous 16th-century building, which holds more than four million documents relating to the discovery of “the New World”.
 One of the most interesting bits of the huge collection is the personal diary excerpt of Cristobal Colón (Christopher Columbus).

 This graceful building has an almost anarchic past.
 The site of Seville’s huge cathedral was the original site of Seville’s 12th-century Mosque (of which only the Giralda tower is left).
 A Visigoth church was rebuilt over the Mosque.
 Work began in 1401 and lasted until 1506!
 The beautiful result is a mix of Gothic, Plateresque and baroque styles, and is today the third largest Christian church in the world (after St Peter’s in Rome and St Paul’s in London).
 You can climb up the Giralda tower to take in the sweeping views below, but be prepared for a long wait in line.